gomorpheus/morpheus-docs/release_notes/current.rst

 - Infrastructure: Storage: Buckets: Huawei OBS Bucket, Open Telekom OBS Bucket creation and management added
 - Infrastructure: Storage: File Shares: Huawei SFS Share, Open Telekom SFS Share creation and management added
 - Infrastructure: Storage: Servers: Huawei OBS, Huawei SFS, Open Telekom OBS, Open Telekom SFS Integrations added
+- Library: Node Types retain Image link when Image is not found.
+    Library Node Types now retain the Image link for Virtual Images that are converted to templates or for another reason no longer synced by Morpheus.
+When the Image syncs back in it will still be associated with
 - Load Balancers: LBaaS v2 support added for Open Telekom and Huawei
 - Load Balancers: Tenant assignment added
 - Network: Routers: Tenant Permissions added to Routers